Akil Baddoo Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.
+- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.82 team ERA ranks fifth among all league pitching staffs.
+- The Twins' 3.82 team ERA ranks fourth among all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (130 total, 1.2 per game).
+- Twins pitchers combine to rank 14th in baseball in home runs surrendered (131 total, 1.1 per game).

-- His last appearance came on Tuesday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering one earned run while giving up four hits.
+- The right-hander last pitched on Thursday against the St. Louis Cardinals, when he threw seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.